anuushka/Interactive-English-Classes-with-HTML/README.md

 | `[SIDE A] / [SIDE B]`      | Debate positions                               |
 | `[CLOSING SENTENCE]`       | The stem for the closing round                  |
 | `[SOS PROMPTS]`            | 3–4 content-specific emergency questions        |

+<h2><a href="https://github.com/anuushka/Interactive-English-Classes-with-HTML/blob/main/Template-G2G-Chapter-Discussion.html">Template 2 for a full discussion after finishing a Book chapter</a></h2>